-Melinda is a Professor of Archaeology at the University of Auckland.
-Prior to joining the University in 1996, she was a Research Anthropologist at Bernice Pauahi Bishop Museum, the Hawai’i State Museum of Cultural and Natural History.
 Melinda’s research focuses on indigenous marine fisheries, human colonisation processes, traditional agroeconomies, landscape change and other aspects of human palaeoecology.
 She is particularly interested in the dynamics of socio-natural systems, including human impacts, feedback relations, and emergent resilient (vulnerable) outcomes.
-She specialises in Polynesian archaeology with current study sites in the Cook Islands, Marquesas Islands, and New Zealand.
-Melinda is Editor of the Journal of the Polynesian Society (1892–), one of the oldest continuously published anthropology journals in the world—although she has not been at the helm quite that long!
-More about Melinda.
+She specialises in Polynesian archaeology with current study sites in the Cook Islands, Marquesas Islands, and Aotearoa New Zealand.